abhinab-choudhury/portfolio/README.md

 # Features

+- Add CSM like Sanity as CMS
+- Imporving UI by modifing the Project Images and addig a Sepatate Section for Previouse Client and The Project Deployments
-- Setup only takes a few minutes by editing the [single config file](./src/data/resume.tsx)
+- Setup only takes a few minutes by editing the [single config file](./src/data/resume.tsx
 - Built using Next.js 14, React, Typescript, Shadcn/UI, TailwindCSS, Framer Motion, Magic UI
 - Includes a blog
 - Responsive for different devices